Bruceli-iscool/Lascal/docs/io.md

 # IO

-The Output function in Liscal is `println`.
+The Output function in Lascal is `println`.